Bob de Klerk: Coaching career

-De Klerk lead the Ajax Saturday team to the Hoofdklasse.
+De Klerk led the Ajax Saturday team to the Hoofdklasse.

-He also worked with the Ajax A1 youth team alongside Frank de Boer and lead the team following de Boer's promotion to AFC Ajax manager.
+He also worked with the Ajax A1 youth team alongside Frank de Boer and led the team following de Boer's promotion to AFC Ajax manager.

 In addition to his work at Ajax, de Klerk spent time with Ajax Cape Town in South Africa.

 He spent nine years working in the Ajax youth system before moving to Major League Soccer.
 De Klerk joined Toronto FC on 6 January 2011 as First Assistant Coach along with former Ajax colleague Aron Winter who became Head Coach/Technical Director.
-On 14 May 2012 it was announced the de Klerk had been promoted to technical manager of Toronto with former player and academy coach Jim Brennan replacing him as assistant coach.
+On 14 May 2012, it was announced that de Klerk had been promoted to technical manager of Toronto with former player and academy coach Jim Brennan replacing him as assistant coach.
 It was announced on 7 January 2013 that de Klerk would not return to Toronto FC the following season.

-In September 2013, after two months of managing Dutch Topklasse side Ter Leede he became technical director at Dalian Aerbin F.C. of the Chinese Super League.
+In September 2013, after two months of managing Dutch Topklasse side Ter Leede, he became technical director at Dalian Aerbin F.C. of the Chinese Super League.
 In November 2014, he was appointed the Technical Director for York Region Shooters of the Canadian Soccer League.